Racquets for Reading!!!

 In addition to books, QVC will provide the Pre-K kids with Go Bananas for QuickStart! stickers, water bottles, bracelets, posters and nutrition cards, as well as mini beach balls (to work on hand-eye coordination and reaction time), sunglasses and anything else we can find that will be FUN and help them develop a love of reading and tennis.

-** This fall, kindergartners at the six Title I (disadvantaged percentages of 41% to 71%) elementary schools in Albemarle County will receive 10 books from the Soho Center as part of Soho's continuing Read Every Day!
+** This fall, kindergartners at the six Title I (disadvantaged percentages of 41% to 71%) elementary schools in Albemarle County received 10 books from the Soho Center as part of Soho's continuing Read Every Day!
 (RED!) project.
-Starting in January 2021, 855 kindergartners at the six Title I schools and four additional elementary schools, with disadvantaged percentages of 23% to 32%, will receive six Scholastic books, Go Bananas! materials and other giveaways from QCV.
+In January 2021, 80 kindergartners at Greer Elementary will receive three board books form Soho to read with their younger siblings, cousins, neighbors and friends as part of a RED! for Littles pilot.

 The UVA Women's Tennis Team has volunteered to help out.
 They will be making videos of the players reading the books we give to the kids and will visit the kids at school when the schools reopen.
 Coach Sara O'Leary is a big fan of kid-sized tennis and so are her players.